 You can also easily make your own succulent potting soil.
 Ordinary potting soil is usually a bit too fluffy and not gritty enough for a succulent planter.
 Instead, blend equal parts potting soil, coarse sand, and perlite or pumice for an ideal mix.

 Selecting plants: There are hundreds of succulent plants to choose from.
 When choosing your plants, be aware that they may have varying light and care requirements.
-It’s best to check the plant tag for specifics and to make sure that the plants you intend for the container have similar needs for each container you plant.
+It’s best to check the plant tag for specifics and to make sure to choose plants that have similar needs for each container you plant.

 Although virtually all succulents do well in hot, dry conditions, that doesn't mean they all thrive in direct, hot sun all day long.
 Contrary to popular belief, most succulents do best if they are in the direct sun for only a few hours a day.
 Although all need some bright, indirect light, many need protection from getting scorched in the mid-day sun.

 Succulents can actually suffer from sunburn, so when you first buy them, it's best to give them an adjustment period.
 Similar to the “hardening off” process by which tender plants are acclimated to the outdoors, succulents should be hardened off by exposing them gradually to increasingly long periods of direct sunlight.

 Most garden centers today have entire sections devoted to succulent plants, and the plants are often organized by size.
 Sample planters may be available for you to copy, or you can experiment with arrangements of different plants right in the store to see how they look together.Continue to 3 of 8 below.